 Everyone has a Dan Humphrey in their life: someone who is quiet yet strong-willed, idealistic yet stubborn about morals, quiet but capable of forming genuine relationships with others.
 And if you are an INFJ, you are the Dan in others’ lives.
 INFJs are naturally logical, which is what they often show to people at first, but they tend to make decisions based on passion and fairness rather than adhere to any system.
-Dan wants the life of an intellectual, the reputation of a great writer, and an upper-class girl without any of the class politics, which makes him the perfect contradiction.
+Dan wants the life of an intellectual, the reputation of a great writer, and an upper-class girl without any of the drama, which makes him the perfect contradiction.

 ENTJ: Blair Waldorf

 ENTJs are known for being extroverted, natural-born leaders.
 Google “leader” and you might just find Blair Waldorf’s face.
 From birth, she started scaling the ranks by commanding her rich parents, then her housekeeper Dorota, and finally, her fellow students, snatching the Queen Bee title without anyone else’s permission.
 Blair’s determination and drive are unmatched, and her appetite for a good challenge is insatiable, which are defining ENTJ qualities.
 We wouldn’t be surprised if Blair ended up beating her former beau Nate in the race for mayor of New York.

 ISFJs are an interesting breed as some of their qualities tend to contradict the nature of their personality type, which applies to Nate Archibald when you dig deep.
 He has social skills that are almost too good but tends to retreat under pressure.
 Although he’s able to sympathize well, he does have great analytical abilities when needed.
 He is faithful to his family and their traditions, but also open to new ideas and paths in life.
 But most of all, like true ISFJs, Nate manages to make genuine connections on a deeper level with almost everyone he meets.

 ENTP: Chuck Bass